 SOUTH AFRICA

-Wisconsin exporters have recognized this, as export growth to South Africa and Africa overall have grown 205% and 153%, respectively, since 2005, outpacing export growth to most markets (including China and India) by a wide margin.
+South Africa is the economic powerhouse on the African continent and provides a gateway to southern African markets.
+Wisconsin exporters have recognized this, as export growth to South Africa and Africa overall have grown 205% and 153%, respectively, since 2005—outpacing export growth to most markets, including China and India, by a wide margin.
 Access to regional markets is facilitated by South Africa’s membership in the Southern Africa Customs Union and the Southern Africa Development Community.
-It boasts one of the strongest financial systems in the world and has a rich cultural heritage, a growing middle class, strong rule of law, and developed infrastructure that will promote strong future economic growth.
+It hosts one of the strongest financial systems in the world and has a rich cultural heritage, a growing middle class, strong rule of law, and substantial infrastructure that will promote strong economic growth for the future.
 English is the business language across the region, making for ease of visiting and transactions.

-South Africa has a dominant mining industry, a large agricultural and food/beverage processing sector, and an advanced aerospace and defense industry, as well as a strong manufacturing capacity.
+South Africa has a dominant mining industry, a large agricultural and food/beverage processing sector, an advanced aerospace and defense industry as well as a strong manufacturing capacity.
 These sectors offer opportunities for advanced Wisconsin companies.
-The focus on renewable energy has increased, which provides a good platform for Wisconsin companies that can assist at the developmental stage.
-Education and health care are further areas where Wisconsin companies can pursue opportunities.
-Wisconsin’s South Africa-based trade office serves more than 23 countries in southern and eastern Africa, and has regional sub-offices in Tanzania and Mauritius, offering vast geographic coverage to Wisconsin exporters.
+The focus on renewable energy has increased which provides a good platform for Wisconsin companies that can assist at the developmental stage.
+Education and healthcare are further areas where Wisconsin companies can pursue positive opportunities of improvement and advancement.
+The South Africa based office serves over 23 countries in southern and eastern Africa, and has regional sub-offices in Tanzania and Mauritius, offering a vast geographic coverage to Wisconsin exporters.

 image with charts and numbers related to Wisconsin's import and export activity with South Africa